 Regardless of device type, the following parameters need to be set properly to perform network authentication at Mason for networks such as eduroam.
 Some devices (Mac, iOS), will automatically detect network configuration without additional user intervention.
 If that’s the case, please skip to the Identity and Password section.

 Specify 802.1x as the authentication method

-802.1x configuration parameters are generally tied to a physical interface for wired network access or a specific wireless network for wireless access.
+802.1x configuration parameters are generally tied to a physical interface for wired network access or a specific wireless network (such as eduroam) for wireless access.
 When configuring your interface or wireless network, look for keywords “802.1x,” “802.1x EAP,” “IEEE 802.1x,” “WPA2 Enterprise” or “WPA2 Enterprise with 802.1x” to access and set the appropriate configuration options.

 EAP method: PEAP